andrsnn/yarn-dependency-b/README.md

 Clone this module.

-Run `yarn cache clean; yarn;` which should reproduce the problem.
+Running `yarn cache clean; yarn;` should reproduce the problem, but as this problem appears to be due to a race condition, the install will sometimes succeed.

-Occasionally the above command is successful, deleting node_modules folder and yarn.lock then running the command again should exhibit the behavior.

-`rm -rf node_modules; rm yarn.lock; yarn cache clean; yarn;`
+If your install succeeds run `run.sh` in the root until yarn hangs.